 Tuesday, September 3

-- ODW convened a facilitated discussion between experts in the field of water treatment, water treatment professional organizations, waterworks leaders, the EPA and state agencies involved in the investigation to assess current information and crowdsource avenues for investigation that might not have been addressed to date.
+- ODW convened a facilitated discussion between experts in the field of water treatment, water treatment professional organizations, waterworks leaders, the U.S. EPA, and state agencies involved in the investigation, to assess current information and crowdsource avenues for investigation that might not have been addressed to date.
 Some areas for investigation were suggested and ODW staff committed to follow up on those suggestions.

-- ODW and RSA staff held a meeting to discuss current operations and request information related to plant equipment and testing documentation.
+- ODW and RSA staff held a meeting to discuss current operations and request information related to the raw water intake pumps and testing documentation.

-- ODW collected unused sample volume from initial VOC analysis from the contract laboratory that performed the testing and shipped those samples to the Texas lab performing low level taste and odor analysis.
+- ODW collected unused sample volume from initial VOC analysis from the contract laboratory that performed the testing and shipped those samples to the Texas laboratory performing low level taste and odor analysis.

 Wednesday, September 4